 6 Dreams can alert us to interpersonal issues and the changes we may need to make.

 7. Dreams can warn us of coming danger.

 8. Dream work can reveal our true yearnings and show us the challenges to self-realization:

 9. Dreams can give us specific inspiration for a more creative, joyful life.

 10. Dreams want to connect us to our unrealized gifts and potential.
 They can connect us to our spiritual nature.

 Dream work is a highly practical tool to gain important insight into matters of personal and spiritual growth, physical well being, increased creativity and day-to-day decision making.

-In the meantime here are three great resources to get you started:
+In the meantime here are three great free resources to get you started: